divvjson/Lyriquiz/README.md

 3. Install the Angular CLI by running `npm install -g @angular/cli` in your terminal.
 Please make sure that node.js (step 2) **must** be installed before this step.

+4. Clone this repo `git clone https://github.com/davidnjohansson/Lyriquiz.git`

-4. Cd into Lyriquiz/Client and run `npm install`.
+5. Cd into Lyriquiz/Client and run `npm install`.

-5. 🥁🥁🥁 D R U M R O L L 🥁🥁🥁
+6. 🥁🥁🥁 D R U M R O L L 🥁🥁🥁

-6.  👏👍🤙🏅🎉🏆 Viola!
+7. 👏👍🤙🏅🎉🏆 Viola!
 Everything should now be prepared to run.
 Good job! 🏆🎉🏅🤙👍👏

 ## How to run Lyriquiz